HTTP-RPC/Sierra/README.md

 The "titleColor", "titleFont", "titleJustification", and "titlePosition" attributes can be used to customize the title's appearance.

 ### Border and Padding Values
-The "border" and "padding" attributes create a solid border and reserve space around a component, respectively.
+The "border" and "padding" attributes create a line border and reserve space around a component, respectively.
 They can also be used to customize the appearance of a titled border.

 For example, this markup creates a label with a light gray border and four pixels of padding on each side: